roboticslab-uc3m/thermal_camera/README.md

 ```

-## Running the TeraRanger Evo Thermal 33
+## 1. Run on ROS Noetic the TeraRanger Evo Thermal 33 node on Raspberry Pi

 After your workspace is built and sourced:
 ```